grafana/mimir/docs/sources/architecture/querier.md

 The request sent to each store-gateway contains the list of block IDs that are expected to be queried, and the response sent back by the store-gateway to the querier contains the list of block IDs that were actually queried.
 This list may be a subset of the requested blocks, for example due to recent blocks resharding event (ie. last few seconds).
 The querier runs a consistency check on responses received from the store-gateways to ensure all expected blocks have been queried; if not, the querier retries fetching samples from missing blocks from different store-gateways up to `-store-gateway.sharding-ring.replication-factor` (defaults to 3) times or maximum 3 times, whichever is lower.
 If the consistency check fails after all retries, the query execution fails as well.
 This way the correctness of query result is guaranteed.

-If the query time range covers a period within `-querier.query-ingesters-within` duration, the querier also sends the request to all ingesters, in order to fetch samples that have not been uploaded to the long-term storage yet.
+If the query time range covers a period within `-querier.query-ingesters-within` duration, the querier also sends the request to all ingesters by default, in order to fetch samples that have not been uploaded to the long-term storage yet.
+In production environments it is recommended that the flag `-querier.shuffle-sharding-ingesters-lookback-period` duration is set to a high enough value in order to only select ingesters that received data during this period.
+For more information on shuffle sharding, refer to [configure shuffle sharding]({{< relref "../operating-grafana-mimir/configure-shuffle-sharding.md#ingesters-read-path" >}}).

-Once all samples have been fetched from both store-gateways and ingesters, the querier proceeds with running the PromQL engine to evaluate the query and send back the result to the client.
+Once all samples have been fetched from both store-gateways and ingesters, the querier proceeds with running the PromQL engine to execute the query and send back the result to the client.

 ### How queriers connect to store-gateway

 Queriers discover the address of store-gateways by accessing the store-gateways hash ring and thus queriers must be configured with the same `-store-gateway.sharding-ring.*` flags (or their respective YAML configuration parameters) that store-gateways have been configured.

+### How queriers connect to ingester

+Queriers discover the address of ingesters by accessing the distributor hash ring and thus queriers must be configured with the same `-ingester.ring.*` flags (or their respective YAML configuration parameters) that ingesters have been configured.

 ## Caching